Paying your rent

 Direct Debit from your bank or building society

 This has many advantages.
 Once you set it up you can forget about it.
 You can choose the 1st, 15th or 25th of the month to make payments.
 Because direct debit costs less to administer we can pass the savings back to you through improved services.
-Find out more about Direct Debit.
+Find out more about paying rent by direct debit.
+Download a form: Town and Country Housing Direct Debit [pdf] 554KB

 At a Post Office